lennemo09/synthetic-uv/README.md

 ## Step 2: Download pre-generated `synthetic_data` subset (Alternatively: You can generate your own full data using the provided `data_processing.ipynb` ([Preview notebook](notebook_preview/data_processing.md)).
 WARNING: Will take a long time (6 hrs) and ~1TB of space!)

-Download the pre-generated `synthetic_data` directory (LINK TBD) and extract to the root directory of this repo.
+Download the pre-generated `synthetic_data` directory (LINK TBD) and extract to the `synthetic_data` directory in this repo.
 It should have the following structure:

 ```
 synthetic_data/